vkesizab/Applications-of-AI-for-Anomaly-Detection-NVIDIA/README.md

 - Generative Adversarial Networks (GANs)
 <br />

-This repository provides a set of Jupyter Notebooks with documentation for the implementation of these techniques.
+This repository provides a set of Jupyter Notebooks, Markdowns with documentation for the implementation of these techniques.